shivesh-ganju/Image-Translator/docs/messageTypes.md

 ### Transcription node

-1. All Transcription nodes will subscribe to messages from all broker nodes.
+1. All Transcription nodes will listen to messages from all broker nodes.
    - Receiving message type from broker node is _TRSC_.

 ### Translation node

-1. All Translation nodes will subscribe to messages from all broker nodes.
+1. All Translation nodes will listen to messages from all broker nodes.
    - Will also send email to users containing final results.
    - Receiving message type from broker node is _“TRAN”_.